daneenec/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

 Duration: 10 minutes

-After you have successfully completed the Enterprise-class networking in Azure hands-on lab step-by-step, you will want to delete the Resource Groups.
+After you have successfully completed the Enterprise-class networking in Azure hands-on lab step-by-step, you will want to delete the Resource Groups created.
 This will free up your subscription from future charges.

+The resource groups that were called out in this lab include:

+- MonitoringRG
+- OnPremVMRG
+- OnPremVNetRG
+- WGVNetRG1
+- WGVNetRG2

 You should follow all steps provided *after* attending the Hands-on lab.